gd1808/team-project-2188-swen-261-01-b/docs/DesignDoc.md

 Unit testing was used to ensure the accuracy of the code behind the implementation.
 To encourage a bug-free experience for users, components that directly effect the user's checkers experienced were focused on.

 ### Acceptance Testing
-> _Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._
+All 15 of our user stories have passed the acceptance criteria we made.
+Most of the user stories passed without any fails.
+The major problem that appeared was in the user story of resignation.
+When a player tried to resign when it wasn't their turn, the player making the turn would not be notified until they submitted their turn.
+Another problem was when both players wanted to resign.
+When both of the players tried to resign, only one of the players would get sent to home and the other would be in a loop that just kept on sending them back to the game.

 ### Unit Testing and Code Coverage
 > _Discuss your unit testing strategy.
 Report on the code coverage